Here's How Your Trade Freshworks Inc. (FRSH) Aggressively Right Now

 Robert W. Baird, on the other hand, stated in their research note that they expect to see FRSH reach a price target of $50.
 The rating they have provided for FRSH stocks is “Outperform” according to the report published on October 18th, 2021.

-Volatility was left at 7.89%, however, over the last 30 days, the volatility rate increased by 8.84%, as shares surge +4.79% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.84% lower at present.
+Volatility was left at 7.61%, however, over the last 30 days, the volatility rate increased by 8.20%, as shares sank -9.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.31% lower at present.

-During the last 5 trading sessions, FRSH fell by -10.06%, in comparison to the 20-day moving average, which settled at $18.96.
-In addition, Freshworks Inc. saw -32.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FRSH rose by +10.64%, in comparison to the 20-day moving average, which settled at $18.97.
+In addition, Freshworks Inc. saw -30.73% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FRSH starting from SEQUOIA CAPITAL INDIA V LTD., who purchase 1,388,150 shares at the price of $17.25 back on Mar 15.
-After this action, SEQUOIA CAPITAL INDIA V LTD. now owns 2,885,303 shares of Freshworks Inc., valued at $23,948,086 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FRSH starting from Taylor Jennifer H, who sale 4,685 shares at the price of $17.44 back on Apr 11.
+After this action, Taylor Jennifer H now owns 809 shares of Freshworks Inc., valued at $81,710 using the latest closing price.

 Stock Fundamentals for FRSH